 OUR CALIFORNIA LAWYERS CAN HELP

 If you are interested in drafting a power of attorney document, our attorneys can help.
 At the Law Offices of Daniel A. Hunt, we place a high priority on offering our clients helpful, knowledgeable, and honest legal advice.
 We can provide legal counsel as to the best type of power of attorney for you and your loved ones.
-Contact our law firm today to schedule your initial consultation at our Sacramento, Folsom, or Roseville offices.
+Contact our law office today to schedule your initial consultation with our Sacramento, Folsom, or Roseville offices.
 We offer in-person, virtual, and telephone appointments for your convenience.